kairodeveloper/Mein_notiz/README.md

 # Mein_notiz
 Android App to school grades management.
-A Academic Work, of the course of System Analysis and Development, IFPI (Federal Institute of Piaui), Campus Teresina Central, in the discipline of Objects Oriented Programming.
+An Academic Work, of the course of System Analysis and Development, IFPI (Federal Institute of Piaui), Campus Teresina Central, in the discipline of Objects Oriented Programming.